theunicornguild/can-you-remember/03_show_cards_in_grid/04_card_state_and_event.md

 Now that we created our cards all facing up, when the card is clicked nothing happens...

-The next feature we want to work on is 'As a player I can click a card to flip it over'.
+The next feature we want to work on is

+> 'As a player I can click a card to flip it over'

 Move the card from the `Backlog` list to the `Doing` list